52North/sos-for-geoevent/README.md

 # SOS for GeoEvent

-Transport and Adapter for the ArcGIS GeoEvent Extension for Server to connect to Sensor Observation Services and retrievin sensor data.
+Transport and Adapter for the ArcGIS GeoEvent Extension for Server to connect to Sensor Observation Services and retrieving sensor data.